 Last weekend a couple of hundred women gathered at a Christian retreat camp.
-It was a wonderful weekend for fun, new experiences, meaningful messages, and a toolbox full of practical application.
+It was a wonderful weekend for fun, new experiences, meaningful messages, a toolbox full of practical application, and instructions to go with it.
 That last one is important because, I don’t know about you but, I need instruction!

 The most meaningful tool for me is the CALM technique.
 Learn to be calm.
 I’ll extend that to say learn to be calm in all situations.